Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

 \subsection{Reconstruction Method Comparisons}

 In this work, we focus on comparing training strategies for accelerated MRI reconstruction.
-Thus, we used the same network architecture from Section \ref{sec:implementation_details} for all training methods in all experiments.
-We note that the proposed ZS-SSDU training strategy is agnostic to the specifics of the neural network architecture, and the neural network for the regularizer unit \cite{Timofte} was not tuned in any way.
-In fact, the number of tunable network parameters is higher than the number of undersampled measurements available on a single dataset, i.e. dimension of ${\bf y}_{\Omega}$.
-As such, different neural network architectures may be used for the regularizer unit in the unrolled network, but this is not the focus of our study.
+Thus, we use the same network architecture from Section \ref{sec:implementation_details} for all training methods in all experiments.
+We note that the proposed ZS-SSL strategy is agnostic to the specifics of the neural network architecture.
+In fact, the number of network parameters is higher than the number of undersampled measurements available on a single slice, i.e. dimension of ${\bf y}_{\Omega}$.
+As such, different neural networks may be used for the regularizer unit in the unrolled network, but this is not the focus of our study.

 \textbf{Supervised PG-DLR:} Supervised PG-DLR models for knee and brain MRI were trained on 300 slices from 15 and 30 different subjects, respectively.
-For each knee and brain contrast weighting, two networks were trained separately using random and uniform masks \cite{Hammernik} at an acceleration rate (R) of 4 \cite{KnollfastMRIChallenge}.
+For each knee and brain contrast weighting, two networks were trained separately using random and uniform masks \citep{Hammernik} at an acceleration rate (R) of 4 \citep{KnollfastMRIChallenge}.
 Trained networks were used for comparison and TL purposes.
-We note that random undersampling results in incoherent artifacts, whereas uniform undersampling leads to coherent artifacts that are harder to remove (Figure \ref{fig:DataType}) \cite{Knoll_TL}.
-Hence, we focus on the more difficult problem of uniform undersampling, while presenting random undersampling results in Supplementary Materials.
+We note that random undersampling results in incoherent artifacts, whereas uniform undersampling leads to coherent artifacts that are harder to remove (Figure \ref{fig:DataType} in Appendix) \citep{Knoll_TL}.
+Hence, we focus on the more difficult problem of uniform undersampling, while presenting random undersampling results in the Appendix.

+\textbf{Self-Supervision via Data Undersampling (SSDU) PG-DLR: } SSDU \citep{yaman_SSDU_MRM} PG-DLR was trained using the same database approach as supervised PG-DLR, with the exception that SSDU performed training only using the undersampled data (Sec. \ref{sec:ssdu}).

-\textbf{DIP-Recon:} We employ a DIP-type scan-specific MRI reconstruction that uses all acquired measurements in both DC and defining loss \cite{yaman_SSDU_MRM}:
+\textbf{DIP-Recon:} We employ a DIP-type subject-specific MRI reconstruction that uses all acquired measurements in both DC and defining loss \citep{senouf2019self,jafari_dip}

 We refer to the reconstruction from this training mechanism as DIP-Recon.
 DIP-Recon-TL refers to combining (\ref{Eq:dip_ssdu}) with TL.
-As mentioned, DIP-Recon does not have a stopping criterion, hence early stopping was heuristically determined(Supplementary Figure S1).
+As mentioned, DIP-Recon does not have a stopping criterion, hence early stopping was heuristically determined (Figure \ref{fig:Figure_S1} in the Appendix).

-\textbf{Parallel Imaging:} We include CG-SENSE, which is a commonly used scan-specific conventional PI method \cite{Sense,cgsense}, as the clinical baseline quality for comparison purposes.
+\textbf{Parallel Imaging:} We include CG-SENSE, which is a commonly used subject-specific conventional PI method \citep{Sense,cgsense}, as the clinical baseline quality for comparison purposes.